Krieffer21/Krieffer_WorkoutTracker/README.md

 # Unit 17 Nosql Homework: Workout Tracker
   This assignment was to create a workout tracker.
 I was provided with the front end code and wrote the backend code.
 I used a Mongo database with a Mongoose schema and handled routes with Express.

-## api Route
+## API Route
-  The screenshot below is the api route for adding an exercise.
-It adds the duration of the current exercise to the previous exercises.
-This will let the user know the total duradtion of their workout.
+  The screenshot below is the api route for adding an exercise to the users workout.
+This also calculates the users total workout duration as exercises are added.

 ![api route screenshot](https://github.com/Krieffer21/Krieffer_WorkoutTracker/blob/master/img.readme/api.routes.png)

-## html Route
+## HTML Route
   The screenshot of the html routes below shows the paths I created to direct the user accordingly.

 ![html route screenshot](https://github.com/Krieffer21/Krieffer_WorkoutTracker/blob/master/img.readme/html.routes.png)